 This study is framed by Deci and Ryan’s (1980) Self-Determination Theory (SDT) which offers a more robust understanding of human motivation in the workplace than the dominant Conservation of Resources theory (Deci & Ryan, 1980; Gagne et al., 2022; Hobfoll, 1989; Rigby & Ryan, 2018).

-This study is framed by Bateman and Crant’s (1993) Proactive Personality theory which offers a systemic “triadic reciprocal causation” perspectie on the relationship between the person, environment, and behavior.
-Proactive behavior is behavior that directly alters environments with personal and situational causes (Lewin, 1938).
-Proactive Personality is a disposition toward proactive behaviors (i.e., scan for opportunities, shows initiative, takes action, and perseveres until change or closure occurs) and as such, this personality is unconstrained by situational forces and who effects environmental change (Bateman & Crant, 1993).
+This study is framed by Bateman and Crant’s (1993) Proactive Personality theory which offers a systemic “triadic reciprocal causation” perspective on the relationship between the person, environment, and behavior.
+Proactive behavior directly alters environments with personal and situational causes (Lewin, 1938).
+Proactive Personality is a disposition toward proactive behaviors (i.e., scan for opportunities, shows initiative, takes action, and perseveres until change or closure occurs) and as such, situational forces unconstrain this personality and who effects environmental change (Bateman & Crant, 1993).

 Instrumentation